 Treat your employees with dignity and respect and pay them a fair wage for their contributions to your business.

-Are you treating your employees like people you value?
+What about your business?
+Are you treating your employees like people you value and respect?
 Is what you expect of your employees reasonable?
-Is respect a 2-way street?
+Do your employees experience respect as a 2-way street?
+Are you sure?

 We wish everyone a very enjoyable Labor Day Weekend.
-Take some time to reflect a little and remember why we celebrate the day in the first place.
+We encourage you to take some time to reflect over the Holiday weekend and remember why we celebrate the day in the first place.
 As always, we value your comments in the space below.

 Chris Steinlage Kansas City Business Coach